Volkswagen Passat (2024) review: Captain Sensible

 The all-petrol line-up spans 148-268bhp, and it kicks off with the entry-level eTSI mild hybrid.
 The plug-in eHybrid model is the one that’s the most changed of the lot.
 Out goes the old 1.4-litre, to be replaced by the firm’s efficient 1.5-litre TSI Evo, and its battery pack has been substantially enlarged to give the PHEV a claimed range of more than 60 miles.

 It’s available with 201 or 268bhp, and for those on the go, it supports CCS rapid charging.
-The eTSI on sale now, with the eHybrid following later in 2024.
+The eTSI is on sale now, with the eHybrid following later in 2024.

 How does it drive?

 We’re going with the expected best-seller, the 1.5 eTSI.
 Despite having to shift more than 1500kg, it goes well enough if you give it plenty of revs.
-On longer runs it plays to traditional Passat strengths by offering a smooth ride, hushed engine and low levels of wind and road noise.
+It can get a bit rowdy, and still delivers a meh 0-62mph time of 9.2-seconds.

 Leaving the motorway is a bit of a surprise, because it actually feels quite responsive.
 We won’t go as far as to call it fun, but the well-weighted, fluid steering, tight body control and strong brakes make this large estate much more agile than expected – and we’re happy that’s the case, as it shows the dynamic as well as practical advantages an estate has over rival SUVs.